-Message Possible causes Possible corrective measures Battery is not charged.
+Message Possible causes Possible corrective measures Charging error Battery is not charged.
 Charge battery.
 Outside temperature is too hot or cold.
 Make sure phone is charging at a normal temperature.
-Charging error Contact problem Check the charger and its connection to the phone.
+Contact problem Check the charger and its connection to the phone.
 No voltage Plug the charger into a different socket.
 Charger defective Replace the charger.
 Wrong charger Use only original LG accessories.
 Number not allowed The Fixed dialling number function is on.
 Check the Settings menu and turn the function off.
-Impossible to receive / send SMS & photos Memory full Delete some messages from your phone.
+Impossible to receive / send text and picture messages Memory full Delete some messages from your phone.
 Files do not open Unsupported file format Check the supported file formats.